elixir-lang/elixir-lang.github.com/_posts/2012-05-13-what-s-new-in-elixir-4.markdown

     InheritMod.test :z
     #=> This is Z

 As you can see, all clauses are being overriden with one new clause.
-If you wanted to keep the default clauses, you would do away with the `defoverridable` line.
-This would then result in the following:
+If you want to keep the default clauses, you can use the `super` keyword that is available inside an overriden function definition.
+So, if we add the following definition

+    def test(_) do
+      super
+    end

+at the end of `InheritMod`, it would result in the following:

     InheritMod.test :x
     #=> This is X